ravirajbhardwaj/Git-Github/README.md

 ### 🌐 What is `GitHub`?

-GitHub is a **cloud-based platform** built on Git, designed to enhance team collaboration.
-It provides:
+GitHub is a **cloud-based platform** where you can store, share, and work together with others to write code:
 - Centralized code repositories.
 - Tools for code review, issue tracking, and continuous integration.